Understand

 When visiting villages, women should dress modestly, wearing clothes that cover the shoulders and knees.

-Christian religion is very strong.
-It seems common to invite and welcome visitors to attend local church services on a Sunday.
+Christianity is very strong.
+It is common to invite and welcome visitors to attend local church services on a Sunday.

 Revealing and sexy clothing (especially wearing beachwear in the capital) is not advisable, as over 100 years of missionary work has had its effect on the perception of what is considered as respectable attire in the islands.
 Regardless, it's considered disrespectful to the local people and can be interpreted by some indigenous inhabitants as an invitation for sex.

-As Vanuatu is not a ‘fashion conscious' place no-one will notice or care if you were wearing the latest from 'the Paris Collection' or not.
+As Vanuatu is not a fashion conscious place no-one will notice or care if you were wearing the latest trends or not.
 You are best off bringing a practical tropical wardrobe such as light cotton summer clothes that are easy to hand wash, a pullover and a lightweight waterproof wind jacket.
-If planning to go to the outer islands, bring a good flashlight (with spare batteries, you will use them), lightweight, walking shoes, sandals or good thongs (flip-flops or crocs) for wet weather and old clothes.
+If planning to go to the outer islands, bring a good torch (flashlight) with spare batteries, lightweight, walking shoes, sandals or good thongs (flip-flops or crocs) for wet weather and old clothes.

 When exploring the outer islands take all the older clothes you can carry, wear them and give them away to the islanders when you are finished wearing them.
 You and your children will be aptly rewarded in other ways.
 Instead of dumping your worn clothes in a charity collection bin at your local shopping centre, your children will interact with the very people who would be the recipients of those clothes (most NiVanuatu people buy these second-hand clothes from shops in Port-Vila).